Tpj-root/isro/Quiz_Assessment.md

 c.
 Water activity
 d.
 Shrinking of the Moon

-d.
+Ans: d.
 Shrinking of the Moon

 What are mare materials?